MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 ### Making of Dataset C1 <a name="making-of-dataset-c1"></a>
 The Canon 90d has a 32,5 Megapixel APS-C CMOS-sensor sensor that can shoot CR3 14-bit RAW images and has a Bayer filter ("Canon EOS 90D-camera", n.d.).
 Since the Sony images created by the authors of the paper also has a Bayer filter, we can use the same training file for these images.
 We used a tripod to keep the camera steady while taking the different images.
 However, since we did still have to touch the camera to change the settings and take the images it was impossible to prevent the camera from slightly shifting between different shots.

-To create the images we took bright images and dark images to function as the long and short images in the data sets.
+To create the images we took bright images and dark images to function as the long and short images in the datasets.
 In the paper they show that both their ISO and exposure time varies between the long and short images.
-So, to create the Canon 90d data set we played around with the ISO and exposure time for each photo, trying to get images that looked to be of similar light levels as the original data set.
+So, to create the Canon 90d dataset we played around with the ISO and exposure time for each photo, trying to get images that looked to be of similar light levels as the original dataset.
 However, what we did not pay sufficient attention to was the fact that they mention that the exposure of the long photo is 100-300 times larger than for the short photo.
-For the photos in this data set the ratio between the exposure is significantly smaller for most pairs of photos, with for quite a few photos this ratio being below 10.
+For the photos in this dataset the ratio between the exposure is significantly smaller for most pairs of photos, with for quite a few photos this ratio being below 10.
 This turned out to be a problem.
 ![](./images/Canon90d_1_small.png)
 The image above shows how the output images looked after training the model for the first time.
 As we will see later some of these results are quite similar to results for the differing amplification rates.
 This pointed to the fact that there was something wrong with the ratio of the exposure between the long image and the short image, which was indeed the case.
 For these images the exposure time in the image names was not correct.
 The train and test code uses the exposure time from the image name, so therefore it is important for these to be correct.
 Note: for this trained model the ratios were between 100 and 300 for each long and short image pair.